St. Martin of Tours Catholic Church: Architecture

 The church building is designed in the Moorish style.

 St. Martin of Tours School

 In 1954, St. Martin of Tours School was opened.
 It was operated by the Sisters of St. Joseph of Carondolet until 1979.

 In 1998, the school added a new wing, which included administration offices, a library, science lab and reading/math lab.

-In 2017, the school renovated its basketball court.
+Today, St. Martin of Tours is Los Angeles' premier Preparatory Academy for students in grades K-8, and home to the only STEM Network Partner school within the Archdiocese of Los Angeles.
+The school provides a rigorous academic program for students and offers the following: